KronicDeth/intellij-elixir/README.md

 ### Code Folding

-You can collaspe (fold) pre-defined regions of your Elixir code to make it easier to quickly scroll through files or hide details you don't care about right now.
+You can collapse (fold) pre-defined regions of your Elixir code to make it easier to quickly scroll through files or hide details you don't care about right now.

 #### Controls